vylegf/subgroups-in-graph-products/README.md

 # Subgroups in graph products of groups
-This project contains some algorithms (in Python3) related to presentations of Cartesian subgroups in graph products of groups.
-This is the topic of the upcoming paper "Cartesian subgroups in graph products of groups" by the author.
+Cartesian subgroups in graph products of groups are generalisations of commutator subgroups in right-angled Coxeter groups (RACGs).

+In the upcoming paper "Cartesian subgroups in graph products of groups", we describe how to compute "small" presentations of these subgroups by generators and relations.
+This project contains some algorithms (implemented in Python3) which do most of the calculations.

 # Mathematics
 For a simple graph $\Gamma$ on the vertex set $[m]=(1,\dots,m)$, consider the **right-angled Coxeter group**